-- When specifically referring to an alternative accounting treatment for equity instruments in IFRS 9 respondents indicated many different approaches such as FVOCI with recycling, adjusted cost, historical cost and variable fee approach. - Nonetheless, it is worth noting that most respondents, particularly from the financial sector, supported fair value measurement of equity and equity-type instrument and called for the reintroduction of recycling for the FVOCI approach.
-Some of these respondents only considered further analysing other alternative measurement approaches for equity instruments if FVOCI was not reinstated; others were not in favour of any other alternative measurement at all. - It is also worth noting that in general there was no support for FVOCI without recycling.
-However the approx. 30% of respondents that didn't think that an alternative approach to IFRS 9 is needed, indirectly may be seen as supporting this approach as already available in IFRS 9.
+38 When specifically referring to an alternative accounting treatment for equity instruments in IFRS 9 respondents indicated many different approaches such as FVOCI with recycling, adjusted cost, historical cost and variable fee approach.

+- 39 Nonetheless, it is worth noting that most respondents, particularly from the financial sector, supported fair value measurement of equity and equity-type instrument and called for the reintroduction of recycling for the FVOCI approach.
+Some of these respondents only considered further analysing other alternative measurement approaches for equity instruments if FVOCI was not reinstated; others were not in favour of any other alternative measurement at all. - 40 It is also worth noting that in general there was no support for FVOCI without recycling.